 Cupcakes.
 You'll need approximately 4 dozen cupcakes for this rainbow pull-apart cake.
 Of course, the size can be adapted based on your needs.
 Bake the cupcakes in any flavor you like.

-You can use one of my favorite cake recipes, one of these popular recipes, or any recipe that you love.
+I included a vanilla cake recipe below but you can also use one of my favorite cake recipes, one of these popular recipes, or any recipe that you love.
 You could even go really basic and follow the directions on the back of a cake mix box.
 You'll need two batches of almost any recipe to yield 48 cupcakes.

 You could get really fancy and use a white cake mix and make colored batter, but that was more work than I wanted to do for this cake.